 Monthly Maintenance Treatments:

-The toilet must be dosed with 1 x 25g Bio-Activator treatment for each toilet on the trench every month after the follow-up treatment.
+The toilet must be dosed with 1 x 25g Bio-Activator treatment for each toilet on the trench 2 weeks after the follow-up treatment.

 The contents of a number of treatment packets can be combined in one bucket of water for activation, as long as the activated dosage is poured in even quantities into each toilet.